NixImagery/Niximagery/_cameras/hasselblad-v.md

 **CF** lenses are less "pointy" in appearance and have B60 bayonet filters (because the end of the barrel is wider than the C/CT* lenses).
 The barrel includes hyperfocal distance scales.
 The **F** indicates that the lens is compatible with focal plane shutter bodies.
 Prontor CF shutters are more reliable than Compur Synchro.

 ## Backs
 Hasselblad have made improvements with each iteration of the film backs: the later type IV backs have a dark slide holder which I imagine will be a very smart thing to have for a system in my hashy hands.
 If there's a nice safe place to put the dark slide, then I'm less likely to sit on it or drop it in a river.
 This Hasselblad is going outdoors.
+[Ken Rockwell](https://kenrockwell.com/hasselblad/a12.htm) has a simple guide: there are four generations of A type film magazines ("backs").
+There's no functional difference between them.

 ## The hunt begins
 So, at best I'm looking for a 501 CM or 503 CW with a 42204 screen; an A12 Type IV back; waist-level viewfinder; and *preferably* a late model 80mm C (CF) Planar lens (although a good early one is OK).
 Things to watch for: